 Treatment and Control

 In endemic areas, dogs should be prevented from eating dung beetles, frogs, mice, lizards, etc, and not fed raw chicken scraps.
-Treatment is often not practical.
-However, efficacy has been demonstrated with doramectin (0.2 mg/kg, SC, 3 doses at 2 wk intervals; 0.4 mg/kg, SC, 6 doses at 2-wk intervals; 0.5 mg/kg, SC, 2 doses 2 wk apart; 0.8 mg/kg, SC, 2 doses 1 wk apart; additional treatments may be required), and ivermectin (0.6 mg/kg, SC, 2 doses 2 wk apart) combined with prednisolone (0.5 mg/kg, PO, bid for 2 wk and then tapered), although all these treatments are not approved.
+In Europe, monthly treatment with topical moxidectin/imidacloprid is approved for use in dogs as a preventive for S lupi infection.
+Treatment of clinical cases is often not practical.
+However, efficacy has been demonstrated with doramectin (0.2 mg/kg, SC, three doses at 2-wk intervals; 0.4 mg/kg, SC, six doses at 2-wk intervals; 0.5 mg/kg, SC, two doses 2 wk apart; 0.5 mg/kg/day, PO, for 42 days; 0.8 mg/kg, SC, two doses 1 wk apart; additional treatments may be required), and ivermectin (0.6 mg/kg, SC, two doses 2 wk apart) combined with prednisolone (0.5 mg/kg, PO, bid for 2 wk and then tapered), although none of these treatments is approved.
 The specific breed toxicity associated with ivermectin in Collies and other herding dog breeds also occurs with doramectin.
 Surgical removal usually is unsuccessful because of the large areas of the esophagus involved.